CedarvilleCS/CedarLogic/README.md

 2. Download `wxWidgets 3.1.0` source for windows. [link](http://www.wxwidgets.org/downloads/)

-3. Download `glew-2.0.0` binaries for windows. [link](http://glew.sourceforge.net/)

-4. Extract wxWidgets to `C:\wxWidgets-3.1.0`.
+3. Extract wxWidgets to `C:\wxWidgets-3.1.0`.
 You can change this directory by setting the environment variable WXWIN.

-5. Extract glew to `C:\glew-2.0.0`.
-You can change this directory by setting the environment variable GLEWWIN.

-6. Open an `x86 native tools` command prompt and run these commands.
+4. Open an `x86 native tools` command prompt and run these commands.

 		cd %WXWIN%\build\msw
 		nmake /f makefile.vc               RUNTIME_LIBS=static
 		nmake /f makefile.vc BUILD=release RUNTIME_LIBS=static

-7. Install Wix with its Visual Studio Extentions. [link](http://wixtoolset.org/releases/)
+5. Install Wix with its Visual Studio Extentions. [link](http://wixtoolset.org/releases/)

-8. Now you should be able to open CedarLogic in Visual Studio, build it in debug or release, and create an installer.
+6. Now you should be able to open CedarLogic in Visual Studio, build it in debug or release, and create an installer.

+# For more information...

+There are a bunch of working documents, some notes, the google docs for the help-menu surveys, and unused assets in the CedarLogic google Team-Drive.